 - 1.1 The Capital Strategy forms a key part of the Staffordshire Commissioner's overall Corporate Planning Framework.
-It provides a mechanism by which the Commissioner's capital investment and financing decisions can be aligned over the medium term planning horizon.
+It provides a mechanism by which the Commissioner's capital investment and financing decisions can be aligned over the medium-term planning horizon.

 - 1.2 The Strategy sets the framework for all aspects of the Commissioner's Police capital and investment expenditure; including planning, outcomes, prioritisation, management, funding and repayment.

 - 1.3 There are four main areas of spend which feature within the Capital Programme;

-- Estates and Facilities
+- Estates

 - Transport

-- Equipment
+- Operational Equipment

-- Information systems and technology
+- Information Technology